 Some students find this difficult, but understanding artwork is important and a little patience in trying to analyse what you are looking at pays dividends.

-On the next two pages are templates you may useful for analysing artwork.
-You are welcome to print/photocopy the templates.
+On the next couple of pages there follows a couple of examples that you may photocopy and use.